 - Dark Dreams Don’t Die

 Access Games, headed by Hidetaka Suehiro, also known as Swery65, have been behind two of my favorite cult hits of the last ten years: Deadly Premonition and Dark Dreams Don’t Die (D4).
-Both of these games are bonkers in the best ways possible, mixing great storytelling with bizarre characters and events and some of the most confusing but captivating dialogue in gaming.
+Both of these games are bonkers in the best ways possible; mixing great storytelling with bizarre characters and events and some of the most confusing but captivating dialogue in gaming.
 Luckily both of these games also feature terrific soundtracks with tunes that will just crawl into your head and rest in there for days.
 D4’s soundtrack is a nice mix of sounds that help to convey the detective nature of the game while also adding some much needed energy into the proceedings.

 - Ori and the Blind Forest

 Moon Studios first game, in collaboration with Microsoft Game Studios, is also one of the most heartfelt and beautiful of 2015.
-From its beautiful hand drawn art to its tight controls the game is great.
+From its incredible hand drawn art to its tight controls the game is great.
 But the element of the game that will stick with you longest is its ethereal and somber soundtrack.
 Composer Gareth Coker delivers a film quality score that helps make every jump and every success an event.
 With its incredible highs and tear inducing lows, Ori and the Blind Forest is one of the most epic indie games available today.